AndersDeath/diary2/000-current.md

 # 16 June - Sonnerstag - Berlin - 633 Tag der Einwanderung - Warm Sunny

 I finally did some cleaning in the apartments today.
 It's nice.
 Absence of time on my and Ksusha's sides lead us to dirty rooms that I don't like.
 Also I had a call with Arsenii and showed him Berlin a little bit.
 He was happy to talk to me.
 Also I finally finished thing that I postponed.
 The reason was absence of time.
 I am good and did a great job.
 If money from fucking smile will come to me tomorrow I will be much more happy than now.
 I hate them really.
 In general the day was nice and good.
+I liked it.